 They started working on a solution on weekends while working full-time at their corporate jobs and studying full-time.
 Then, they realized they could create a functional product that could be commercial at the same time.
 Schornagel, the CEO of SLAM Orthopedic, quit his job to pursue this opportunity.
 They joined the YES!Delft Medtech validation program and moved into the YES!Delft building.

-“The program taught us to go outside the office and talk to our potential customers.
+Just Schornagel: “The program taught us to go outside the office and talk to our potential customers.
 We spoke with doctors across Europe.
 We spent three months creating our value proposition, which has greatly helped us.”
-Just Schornagel, CEO and co-founder of SLAM Orthopedic

 Helping trauma and orthopedic surgeons

 SLAM Orthopedic has designed a sensor system to assist trauma and orthopedic surgeons during surgery.
 The doctors often work in trauma centers and academic hospitals, much like Bas, one of the co-founders of SLAM Orthopedic.
 The fracture can heal once surgeons put in a metal plate and fasten those with screws.
 Those screws should be precisely the right length.
 If they are too short, the metal plate may become unstable.
 However, if the screws are too long, they might damage surrounding tendons and muscles, resulting in complications.
 Using the sensors of SLAM Orthopedic is more efficient, as measurements take place while drilling.
 This way, the operation time is shorter, and the surgeon can focus on the patient.